trustworktech/create-react-ssr-app/docs/title-and-meta-tags.md

 <html lang="en">
   <head>
     <script>
-      window.SERVER_DATA = %SERVER_DATA%;
+      window.SERVER_DATA = __SERVER_DATA__;
     </script>
 ```

-Then, on the server, you can replace `%SERVER_DATA%` with a JSON of real data right before sending the response.
+Then, on the server, you can replace `__SERVER_DATA__` with a JSON of real data right before sending the response.
 The client code can then read `window.SERVER_DATA` to use it. **Make sure to [sanitize the JSON before sending it to the client](https://medium.com/node-security/the-most-common-xss-vulnerability-in-react-js-applications-2bdffbcc1fa0) as it makes your app vulnerable to XSS attacks.**

 This is useful if using Redux to pass the store created on the server back to the client as the initial state.
 For more information on adding Redux and passing the store back to the client follow advice in [this section](adding-redux.md).